mamo007/MHLoader-and-API/README.md

 ## Description

-The project is made by Mamo007 and was meant to eductionally only.
+The project is made by Mamo007 and was meant to be eductionally only.
 It was made by using C# and PHP languages.
 The API is included under the name "solyarauth" and the C# auth is included under the name "Auth".
 You will need to add the tables in the database manually.
 Also the API was made for invisionCommunity (IPBOARD).